 Between his philosophy and English double major, Benjamin is also a resident assistant in the Dietz Center.
 The position allowed the Franklin-native to interact with numerous students with different identities and backgrounds.
 As a transgender student, it is important to Benjamin to ensure that all students, regardless of their gender identity, are treated equally.

-“If student identifies as non-binary, and they want to live on campus, they want to have the experience like everyone else, where do they live?
+“If students identify as non-binary, and they want to live on campus, they want to have the experience like everyone else, where do they live?
 All our floors are gendered.” – Fears

 Benjamin did not want to simply identify the problem and ignore it.
 He and a group of passionate individuals decided to take action to help those who would prefer to live on a floor that is not defined by gender.

 “We created a petition.
-We had had students sign it.
-We said, ‘How would you feel about a floor that it wouldn’t matter who lived on the floor with you?’
+We had students sign it.
+We said, ‘How would you feel about a floor where it wouldn’t matter who lived on the floor with you?’
 And we actually had a very positive student reaction.” – Fears

-The campus’s Residence Life team agreed with the students and began to work on a non-gendered floor.
-The new dorm option is now available to all students regardless of their gender identity with none other than Benjamin himself serving as the floor’s RA.
-The non-gendered floor continues to thrive with a wonderful community of about thirty students.
-Benjamin’s accomplishment shows not only how important inclusivity is to Franklin College but also that FC students hold the power to change the campus for the better.
+The campus’s residence life team agreed with the students and began to work on gender-inclusive floor.
+The new dorm option is now available to all students regardless of their gender identity with none other than Benjamin himself serving as the floor’s first resident assistant.
+The gender-inclusive floor continues to thrive with a wonderful community of about 30 students.
+Benjamin’s accomplishment shows not only how important inclusivity is to Franklin College but also that Franklin College students hold the power to change the campus for the better.

-If you are like Benjamin and value an institution that listens to its students and shows a willingness to change rather than one that claims perfection, consider Franklin College.
+If you are like Benjamin and value an institution that listens to its students and shows a willingness to change, consider Franklin College.